Christchurch mosque shootings: Alleged terrorist Brenton Tarrant's family - 'We're all gobsmacked'

 "It's just so much of everything to take in that somebody in our family would do anything like this."

-Fifty people have died following the attack which saw Tarrant open fire on two mosques in Christchurch city during the worshiper's prayer time.
+Fifty people have died following the attack on two mosques in Christchurch city during the worshipper's prayer time.

-Following the announcement online Tarrant was responsible, his mother and sister are reportedly staying in a safe house in Australia and assisting authorities, Nine News reports.
+Following Tarrant's arrest, his mother and sister are reportedly staying in a safe house in Australia and assisting authorities, Nine News reports.

 In his teenage years, Fitzgerald said her grandson spent his free time in his room playing video games.